Toxin at heart of drug recall shows holes in medical safety net

 “These techniques are not normally used routinely to test pharmaceutical products,” she said.

-Global sales totaled 10.4 billion pills last year, including combination products, healthcare data consultancy IQVIA estimates.
+Global sales totalled 10.4 billion pills last year, including combination products, healthcare data consultancy IQVIA estimates.
 People with high blood pressure typically take one pill daily and heart failure patients two.

 More than 50 companies around the world making finished tablets from the tainted valsartan have recalled products in recent weeks, according a Reuters analysis of national medicines agencies’ records.
 They include major generic drug manufacturers such as Teva Pharmaceutical Industries (TEVA.TA), Ranbaxy Laboratories and Sandoz.